Anne C. Vila

 Position title: Senior Fellow (2021-2025)

-Pickard-Bascom Professor of French, Department of French & Italian, UW–Wisconsin
+Professor of French, Department of French & Italian, UW–Madison

 Convulsive Enlightenment: Lives and Afterlives of the Convulsionnaires in French Culture and Theory (18th to 21st Centuries)